rd2/tbd/pages/basics.md

        joint | 0.500
 ```

-The "poor", "regular" and "efficient" sets mirror those of the BETBG (laid out at the beginning the document).
+The "poor", "regular" and "efficient" sets mirror those of the BETBG (laid out at the beginning of the document).
 They provide ballpark figures of _bottom-of-the-barrel_ vs _high-performance_ technologies.
-The (basic) vs high-performance (HP) "spandrel" sets offer a range of expected values for curtain/window wall technologies (also from the BETBG).
-TBD provides support for the Québec building energy "code" (which holds explicit requirements on _major_ thermal bridging) - when Quebec professionals are unable to determine whether they comply to prescriptive requirements or unsure what _psi_ values to use, they can fall back on the "uncompliant" set.
-Finally, there is also a "(non thermal bridging)" set where all _psi_ values are fixed at 0 W/K per meter - mainly used for quality control and debugging, but also key when autogenerating KIVA inputs (see _Apply Measures Now_ below).
+The basic vs high-performance (HP) "spandrel" sets offer a range of expected values for curtain/window wall technologies (also from the BETBG).

+TBD provides support for the Québec building energy "code", which holds explicit requirements on _major_ thermal bridging (similar to ASHRAE 90.1 2019 [Addendum av](https://www.ashrae.org/file%20library/technical%20resources/standards%20and%20guidelines/standards%20addenda/90_1_2019_av_20220729.pdf)).
+When Québec professionals are unable to determine whether they comply to prescriptive requirements or are unsure what _psi_ factors to use, they can fall back (entirely or partly) on the "uncompliant" set.
+Note that the parapet and corner values here may need to be corrected for exterior dimensioning of energy models, as per code requirements (see "A side note on dimensioning" at the end of the [Customization](./custom.html "TBD customization") section).

+Finally, there is also a "(non thermal bridging)" set where all _psi_ factors are fixed at 0 W/K per meter - mainly used for quality control and debugging, but also key when autogenerating KIVA inputs (see _Apply Measures Now_ below).

 ### EnergyPlus simulations